- Home /

 Retired Teachers Association news

-Our first meeting for 2019 will be at Federation House on Friday, 8 February.
-This meeting will commence with lunch at 12.15pm, followed by a guest speaker at 12.45pm and conclude with a general meeting starting at 2pm.
+The first meeting in 2020 will take place on Friday, 21 February, with lunch at 12.15pm, a guest speaker at 12.45pm and the general meeting commencing at 2pm.

-To all retired teachers, best wishes for the festive season and a happy and healthy new year.
+Finally, to all retired teachers, best wishes for the festive season and a happy and healthy new year.
+For more information visit rtansw.blogspot.com.

 Paul Regan is the Administrative Secretary, NSW Retired Teachers Association